-(b) NBFCs shall maintain following provisions on such accounts as long as these are classified as standard assets apart from provision for diminution in fair value due to extension of DCCO :
+(b) NBFCs shall maintain following provisions on such accounts as long as these are classified as standard assets apart from provision for diminution in fair value due to extension of DCCO:

 Particulars Provisioning Requirement

 If the revised DCCO is 0.25 percent

 within one year from the

 original DCCO prescribed

 at the time of financial

 closure

-If the DCCO is extended Pro ject loans restructured with effect from
+If the DCCO is extended Project loans restructured with effect from

-beyond one year and upto nuary 24, 2014 :
+beyond one year and January 24, 2014 :

-two years from the original 5.00 per cent - From the date of restructuring
+upto two years from the 5.00 per cent -From the date of

-DCCO prescribed at the for 2 years
+original DCCO prescribed restructuring for 2 years

-time of financial closure Stock of Project loans classified as
+at the time of financial Stock of Project loans classified as

-restructured as on January 23, 2014 :
+closure restructured as on January 23, 2014 :

-- 2.75 per cent - with effect from March 31,
+- 2.75 per cent - with effect from March

-2014
+31, 2014

-- 3.50 per cent - with effect from March 31,

-2015 (spread over the four quarters of

-2014- 15)

-- 4.25 per cent - with effect from March 31,

-2016 (spread over the four quarters of

-2015- 16)

-- 5 percent - with effect from March 31,

-2017 (spread over the four quarters of

-2016-17).

-The above provisions will be applicable f above provisions will be applicable from

-the date of restructuring for 2 years.
+- 3.50 per cent - with effect from March 31, 2015 (spread over the four quarters of 2014- 15) - 4.25 per cent - with effect from March 31, 2016 (spread over the four quarters of 2015- 16) - 5 percent - with effect from March 31, 2017 (spread over the four quarters of 2016-17). e above provisions will be applicable from date of restructuring for 2 years.